 Once in Berau, take a Kija, a minivan, from Berau to the port of Tanjung Batu.
 It costs between 70,000 and 100,000IDR per person (you will need to bargain to get the correct fare)

 Otherwise, you can ask a local if he knows someone who can drive you to Tanjung Batu.
-The hard part with this option is to make yourself understood 🙂 The price is between 100 000 IDR and 120 000 IDR per person.
+The hard part of this option is to make yourself understood 🙂 The price is between 100 000 IDR and 120 000 IDR per person.
 The journey takes 2 hours (a bit longer than with a minivan).

 On the way from Berau to Tanjung Batu, you’ll see trees cut down and burned to make way for the cultivation of palm oil.
 It’s a sad thing and not always legal …